 Instilling nobility or divinity in our thoughts is a continuous exercise of creating virtuous karmas.
 And that is where the grammar of God is involved both as a verb and as a noun merging into one entity.

 It is a disciplined and conscientious undertaking to attain the practicality of God in our midst.

-We are told to be honest, humble and sincere, be considerate and helpful to others, be merciful, forget and forgive, love fellow beings and care for the environments, including animals, plants and the nature.
+We are told to be honest, humble and sincere, be considerate and helpful to others, be merciful, forget and forgive, love fellow beings and care for the environments, including animals, plants and nature.
 And everything else which is pious, pure and morally firm to bring us closer to God realization.

 While retaining the truism of these universal teachings we can contextualize them through our intellective senses to guide our day-to-day personal lives.
 This is where the blueprint of our construction begins to apprehend His pragmatics.

 We start our project by following the Gayatri Mantra, which besides being symbolic in spiritual invoking, stimulates the very basis of our thought processes towards righteous karmas or deeds which we are seeking.

 ॐ भूर्भुवस्व: | तत्सवितुर्वरेण्यम् | भर्गो देवस्य धीमहि | धियो यो न: प्रचोदयात्